Paybook/sync-code-samples/widget/config.md

     // Default='top-right'.
 Alowed values: 'top-left', 'top-center', 'top-right',
     // 'bottom-left', 'bottom-center', 'bottom-right'
     "toastPosition": "string",
     // If true, success message will be send when the credentials complete login step
     // in the site.
 Otherwise, the widget will wait to complete all download process.
     // Default=false
-    "quickAnswer": "bool",
+    "quickAnswer": "bool"
   }
 }
 ```